 \subsection{Decoherence and Entanglement Considerations}

-An important question for near room-temperature CISS-based quantum information is a good understanding of the decohering bath.
-Investigation of single-qubit coherence properties under controlled noise (electron-electron, electron-phonon scattering) environments will be needed to inform the design of novel chiral materials and devices for quantum information processing.
-For example, spin textures \cite{Tao2018} are a complex result of electronic correlations.
-If electron-electron interactions can be effectively decoupled, CISS can still be sustained by the material, since it results essentially from the spin-orbit coupling and the breaking of inversion symmetry under electron transfer, transport or polarization conditions.
-Understanding bath dynamics and application of reservoir engineering principles can be achieved with proof-of-principle experiments relying on controlled charge injection into nanochiral materials, combined with quantum information/sensing protocols for spin-state preparation/control/readout.
+The realization of devices for near-room-temperature, CISS-based quantum information will necessitate a deep understanding of the decohering bath.
+Investigation of single-qubit coherence properties under controlled noise (electron--electron, electron--phonon scattering) environments will be needed to inform the design of chiral materials and devices for quantum information processing.
+For example, spin textures are complex results of electronic correlations.\cite{Tao2018} If electron--electron interactions can be effectively decoupled, CISS can still be sustained by the material, since it results essentially from the SO coupling and breaking inversion symmetry under electron transfer, transport, or polarization conditions.
+Understanding the bath dynamics and the application of reservoir engineering principles can be achieved with proof-of-principle experiments relying on controlled charge injection into nanochiral materials, combined with quantum information/sensing protocols for spin-state preparation, control, and readout.

 Another key issue is entanglement.
-For a quantum system with multiple degrees of freedom or subspaces, loss of coherence in a certain subspace is intimately related to the enhancement of entanglement between this subspace and another one.
-It would be useful to investigate intra-particle entanglement between spin and orbital degrees of freedom in the super chiral molecule system with different types of classical dynamics in the quantum dot.
-Of particular interest is the spin degree of freedom in the weak spin–orbit coupling regime where, as existing studies suggested \cite{Ying2016a,Liu2018,Liu2020}, it is possible to use classical chaos to significantly enhance spin-orbit entanglement at the expense of spin coherence.
+For a quantum system with multiple degrees of freedom, loss of coherence in a certain subspace is intimately related to the enhancement of entanglement between this subspace and another one.
+It would be useful to investigate intra-particle entanglement between spin and orbital degrees of freedom in the chiral molecular system with different types of classical dynamics in the QD.
+Of particular interest is the spin degree of freedom in the weak SO coupling regime where, as existing studies suggested, it is possible to use classical chaos to enhance SO entanglement significantly at the expense of spin coherence. \cite{Ying2016a,Liu2018,Liu2020}